Last modified: May 27, 2021, 12:11 p.m.

 The larva lives between spun leaves of the host plant and overwinters as larva or pupa.

 Males fly about trees in woods or over Vaccinium in open countries.
-Both sexes fly close to the ground towards dusk, and later come to light.
+Both sexes fly close to the ground at dusk, and later come to light.

 The adults have been observed from early May untill the end of July with a peak in late May and early June.